Crowns and Bridges Near You

-Crown: a crown is a surface cap that encases the entire tooth, thus restoring it to its original shape and size.
+Crown: A crown is a surface cap that encases the entire tooth, thus restoring it to its original shape and size.
 Crowns protect the tooth and strengthen its structure; no other type of restoration is able to do this.
-Although several types of crowns exist, porcelain is the most popular because their color resembles natural teeth the most.
+Although several types of crowns exist, porcelain veneers is the most popular because their color resembles natural teeth the most.
 Crowns are made to match the size, shape, and color of natural teeth.
 They are highly durable and last many years, however, they are not a permanent solution and will eventually need to be replaced.

 A procedure for a crown generally takes 2 appointments to complete.
 Patients undergoing the procedure commonly experience tooth sensitivity, gum soreness, and general teeth discomfort.
 After a permanent crown is placed, these symptoms should disappear.